NicolasBoiteau/Module-1-Assignment/Readme.md

 ## Installation

-You can find  these app and the code at this URL: https://github.com/NicolasBoiteau/Module-1-Assignment
+You can find  this _ app and the code at this URL_: https://github.com/NicolasBoiteau/Module-1-Assignment

 ## Usage

 At this point, the project is at is very begining but u can try the first thing :
-"node index.js"
+"*node index.js*"
 in the terminal or directly run index.js

 ## License